632 Purchasing Card (P-Card) Program

 a.
 Cardholder Terminating Employment

 Cardholders are expected to stop use of the P-Card and notify both their approver and the P-Card Compliance Office at least two (2) weeks prior to their termination date to allow for outstanding transactions to be processed and any reviews to be completed.
-Notification is completed by submitting the Change in Cardholder Status Form and delivering the physical P-Card to the P-Card Compliance Office.
+The card is closed by submitting the Change in Cardholder Status Form and notifying the P-Card Compliance Office that the card has been destroyed.
 A final review may be conducted prior to the employee’s departure.

 In instances where the cardholder is immediately terminated, the approver or designee is responsible for collecting the cardholder’s files and physical P-Card and contacting the P-Card Compliance Office.